American Crossword Puzzle Tournament: 2006 documentary

 The 2006 documentary Wordplay, directed by Patrick Creadon, focuses on Will Shortz and the 2005 American Crossword Puzzle Tournament.
 It includes interviews with many of the top competitors and climaxes with the final round of the 2005 tournament.
 The DVD release includes video from the final round of the 2006 tournament.
 Shortz credits the film as the main reason for the dramatically increased attendance (an increase of 200 contestants) at the 2007 event, which necessitated the subsequent move to Brooklyn.

 Dr. Fill

-Dr. Fill, a computer program, has been an unofficial competitor in every contest since 2012.
-In 2021, Dr. Fill inscored all human competitors for the first time.
+Dr. Fill, a computer program, was an unofficial competitor from 2012 to 2021.
+In 2021, Dr. Fill outscored all human competitors for the first time.

+MEmoRiaL Award

+The MEmoRiaL Award "for lifetime achievement in crossword construction", named in honor of Merl Reagle, has been presented at the tournament since 2016.